 8. If You Want Whiter Eyes

-Try: SEPHORA COLLECTION Contour Eye Pencil 12hr Wear Waterproof in 26 Suede Shoes, $10, Sephora
+Contour Eye Pencil 12hr Wear Waterproof In 26 Suede Shoes, $10, Sephora

 Another way to brighten your eyes and make the whites of your eyes appear whiter is by tightlining either just your top lashes, or the top and bottom with a blue eyeliner, reveal both experts.
 While any shade of blue will do the trick, Chinchilla recommends a slate blue if you prefer a subtler color.